Nannup, Western Australia: History

+The Nannup four

+In July 2007, four persons went missing: a doomsday cult leader Gary Felton/Simon Kadwell, his defacto Chantelle McDougall, their six-year-old daughter Lella, and their lodger, Tony Popic.
+Despite being a missing person case and a 2017 coronial inquest, the persons have not been located.

 Parts of the movie Drift were filmed in Nannup in 2011.

-One of the oldest buildings, a stone cottage built in 1862–63, is still standing on a farm on Gold Gully Rd.
+One of the oldest buildings, a stone cottage built in 1862–63, is still standing on a farm on Gold Gully Road.
 The building was in disrepair for a number of years but As of February 2020 is being restored by the current owner.

 Marinko Tomas memorial

 Marinko Tomas (1945–1966), a farmer, originally from Nannup, was Western Australia's first national serviceman killed in the Vietnam War.
 A memorial with a statue and plaque was erected in March 1988 in Nannup's Bicentennial Park.
 Lance Corporal Tomas died on 8 July 1966, at the age of 21 years, after being hit by shrapnel from "friendly artillery forces".

 Present day

 Nannup is the only town within the Shire of Nannup, and has a district high school (1961), community resource centre, shire offices, roadhouse, a sporting complex, shopping facilities, accommodation for travellers (hotel/motel, bed and breakfast, caravan park), police station, three cafes, a hardware store, community centre, golf club and golf course, nursery and a gemstone museum.
 The main street has changed little over the years so has considerable heritage value.

 The town population is about 600, with 1200 in the Shire of Nannup.